Search by Keyword

 Engineer Jeff Jarratt, who was relatively new in working with the band at this time, recalls the circumstances of working with them.
 In the book “The Beatles Recording Sessions” he states: “I was really thrown in at the deep end.
 George Martin informed me that he wouldn't be available.
 I can't remember word for word what he said to me, but it was something like, 'There will be one Beatle there, fine.
 Two Beatles, great.
 Three Beatles, fantastic.
 But the minute the four of them are there that is when the inexplicable charismatic thing happens, the special magic no one has been able to explain.
 It will be very friendly between you and them but you'll be aware of this inexplicable presence.'
 Sure enough, that's exactly the way it happened.
 I've never felt it in any other circumstances.
 It was the special chemistry of the four of them which nobody since has ever had.”

 After Paul put in an attempt to overdub lead vocals onto the recently recorded rhythm track of his song “Oh!
 Darling,” all four Beatles worked at perfecting the arrangement of “Octopus's Garden.”
-When they felt confident enough to roll the tapes, they recorded 32 takes of the rhythm track.
-The instrumentation consisted of George on Fender Stratocaster played through a Leslie speaker, John on his Epiphone Casino, Paul on his Rickenbacker bass, and Ringo on drums while singing a guide vocal.
+When they felt confident enough to roll the tapes, they recorded 32 takes of the rhythm track on an eight-track machine.
+The instrumentation consisted of Paul on his Rickenbacker bass (track one), Ringo on drums (track two), George on Fender Stratocaster played through a Leslie speaker (track three) John playing finger-picking rhythm guitar using his Epiphone Casino (track four) and Ringo's lead vocals (track eight).

 Mark Lewisohn, who's had the privilege of listening to the entire original tape as research for his book “The Beatles Recording Sessions,” describes this as “a fun and creative session,” all four Beatles cooperative and on their best behavior.
 'Take two,' which is included in the 1996 compilation album “Anthology 3,” shows that they had the arrangement nearly perfected at this stage, George even having his intricate guitar introduction and conclusion pretty much down to a tee.
-Ringo keeps repeating the first verse vocally knowing this element would be recorded as an overdub later, which meant that the accented “can't be found” in the second verse hadn't been worked out as of this early take.
-At the end of 'take eight,' which didn't turn out so good, Ringo sarcastically states “Well, that was superb!,” this remark also included on “Anthology 3.”
+Ringo keeps repeating the first verse vocally, undoubtedly assuming that this element would be re-recorded as an overdub later, which meant that the accented “can't be found” in the second verse hadn't been worked out yet.
+At the end of 'take eight,' which didn't turn out so good, Ringo sarcastically states “Well, that was superb!,” this remark also included on “Anthology 3."

 By 'take 32,' they had perfected the rhythm track for the song that would be used on the finished recording, interjecting the “can't be found” accents as a nice touch to the arrangement.
 It was 4:15 am the following day by this point, this nearly being a 24 hour session, and they decided to finally call it a day.

 On April 29th, 1969, The Beatles resumed work on the song in EMI Studio Three.
 They first all congregated in the control room at 2:30 pm for a four-hour playback of recently recorded songs that they were considering for inclusion on the “Let It Be” album, this listening session ending around 6:30 pm.
-Then, after an hour break, they went out onto the studio floor at 7:30 pm, the sole purpose being the overdubbing of Ringo's lead vocals onto "Octopus's Garden."
+Then, after an hour break, they went out onto the studio floor at 7:30 pm for Ringo to re-record the lead vocals on "Octopus's Garden," Paul overdubbing piano on one of the three open tracks.
 They were happy with the results and, therefore, took to work making a stereo mix of the song, thinking it to be complete and also ready for the soon-to-be-released “Let It Be” album.
-Producer Chris Thomas and engineers Jeff Jarratt and Nick Webb made four attempts at creating this stereo mix, undoubtedly the fourth being deemed the best.
+Producer Chris Thomas, along with engineers Jeff Jarratt and Nick Webb, made four attempts at creating this stereo mix, undoubtedly the fourth being deemed the best.
 At 1 am the following morning, this session was complete.

 Then, a little over a month later, a decision was made to put together one last Beatles album, leaving the January 1969 sessions for the time being and concentrating on what they had been recording since for inclusion on what eventually became the “Abbey Road” album.
 Newer songs would also be started but, in the process, they decided to spruce up production of the songs they had been recording in the spring, now with George Martin at the helm.
 In the spirit of “Yellow Submarine,” and because of George Martin's expertise at recording comedy records for the likes of Peter Sellers and The Goons, various sound effects were decided upon for Ringo's song.